StatCan/egp-crn/docs/source/crn_implementation_process/meshblock_creation.rst

 """""""""""""""""""""""

 Every BO (boundary-only) arc must be integrated into the CRN, whether it be the actual arc itself or just the assignment of the identifier to a corresponding NRN arc.
-Some exceptions exist such as when the BO is truly not required and is not ``untouchable`` (see :ref:`Meshblock Creation Validation 102`).

 The NRN is considered the ``base`` geometry for the CRN.
 Therefore, when deciding which arc to modify (NGD or NRN), modify the NGD data.